wyc18556/algorithms/README.md

-# arithmetics
+# algorithms
-some arithmetic examples from daily learning.
+some arithmetic examples from daily learning, most come from leetcode.